Note

 Caution

-- Starting on 17 June 2025, AKS will no longer support Ubuntu 18.04.
+Starting on 17 June 2025, AKS will no longer support Ubuntu 18.04.
 Existing node images will be deleted and AKS will no longer provide security updates.
 You'll no longer be able to scale your node pools.
-Migrate to a supported Ubuntu version by upgrading your node pools to a supported kubernetes version.
-For more information on this retirement, see AKS GitHub Issues.
+Migrate to a supported Ubuntu version by upgrading your node pools to a supported Kubernetes version.
+For more information on this retirement, see Retirement: Ubuntu 18.04 node pools on AKS.

-- Starting on 17 March 2027, AKS will no longer support Ubuntu 20.04.
+Starting on 17 March 2027, AKS will no longer support Ubuntu 20.04.
 Existing node images will be deleted and AKS will no longer provide security updates.
 You'll no longer be able to scale your node pools.
-Migrate to a supported Ubuntu version by upgrading your node pools to kubernetes version 1.34+.
-For more information on this retirement, see AKS GitHub Issues.
+Migrate to a supported Ubuntu version by upgrading your node pools to Kubernetes version 1.34+.
+For more information on this retirement, see Retirement: Ubuntu 20.04 node pools on AKS.

 Supported OS versions

 - --os-type: OS type, including Linux or Windows.
-Windows OS type can't be specified during cluster creation or update.
+You can't specify the Windows OS type during cluster creation or update.

 - --os-sku: Used to specify OS version or OS variant.
-Windows OS SKU can't be specified during cluster creation or update.
+You can't specify the Windows OS SKU during cluster creation or update.
+For more information for supported OS SKU options, see Azure AKS CLI or API.

 - --kubernetes-version: Version of Kubernetes to use for creating the node pool or cluster.